APMG/apm-titan/README.md

 This is a collection of React components that are frequently needed in American Public Media's website.
 It will work with any website set up with Next.js.

+Note as of version 1.0.15 we have swapped date-fns out and replaced it with dayjs.
+Dayjs formatting strings are similar too but not the same as date-fns.
+See https://day.js.org/docs/en/display/format vs. https://date-fns.org/v2.28.0/docs/format.
+You may have to make some adjustments.
+Additionally the Time compondent now needs to take timezone into account as the dateTime prop needs to be timezone aware.
+If you pass in for example '08-26-2021' as the dateTime prop it will assume 8/26/2021 UTC time so id you want Central time it will actually display 8/25/2021 at 6 or 7 pm depending on daylights savings time.

 ## How to use

 Simply download from npm with `npm i @apmg/titan` or `yarn add @apmg/titan`, if you're using yarn.
 Import the components with ES6 import statements in the usual way.
 For example, if a page you are working on needs Content, Event, and Button components, you'd put the line `import { Content, Event, Button } from '@apmg/titan` at the top of your file.